COMP1100-PAL/comp1100-pal.github.io/_posts/2017-04-14-higher-order-functions.md

 `foldl :: (a -> b -> b) -> [a] -> b`

 Folds can be used to implement any function where you traverse a list once, element by element, and then return something based on that.
 Whenever you want to traverse a list to return something, chances are you want a fold.
-Fold left does this by applying the function to a recurisve call.
+Fold left does this by applying the function to a recursive call.

 e.g. `sum = foldl (+)`